thecuriousneutrino/TriggerApplication/UserTools/dimfit/README.md

   * For reconstructed events that pass a filter (see `ReconFilter`), or all events, fill a vector of positions
   * If there are enough events that pass the criteria, run dimfit
   * Printout the result of dimfit
+  * Compare the number of reconstructed vertices to the thresholds for golden, normal and silent warnings
+  * Pass dimensionality, nclusters and highest nclusters_warning passed to data model

 ## Configuration